blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 All of the following identifiers `data-capture-id`, `fragment-id`, `consent-id`, `rights-request-id`, `demand-id`, `rights-response-id` MUST be globally unique and be generated according to the [IETF RFC4122](https://www.rfc-editor.org/rfc/rfc4122.html) in order for the corresponding objects to be easily identifiable across systems.

+### Data Categories, Treatment Types, Actions, and Purposes SHOULD be Unambiguous and Complete

+The lists of Data Categories, Treatment Types, Actions, and Purposes SHOULD be desiged in such a way to be:
+- **Unambiguous** : The developer using the schema knows without ambiguity which one (of which ones) to use in any given situation, AND
+- **Complete** : They allow to exress the totality of possible needs in the context of a user wanting to [regulate their privacy/connectedness](https://github.com/blindnet-io/product-management/blob/dogma/refs/notion-of-privacy/notion-of-privacy.md), as well as the totality of requests defined by the [supported legilsation](#supported-legilsation).

 ### Remembering Transfers

 When data about Data Subjects is transmitted from one system to another, in order to be able to process [Transitive Rights Requests](#transitive-rights-request), Systems MUST keep track of: